rocrill/crock-on/README.md

 User stories relating to Navigation bar:

-  * 1.1 As a user the navigation bar is displayed with a logo on all pages with a search box on a desktop, tablet and mobile.
+  * 1.1 As a user, I see the navigation bar with a logo on all pages and with a search box on a desktop, tablet and mobile.
   * 1.2 As a user not logged in, I see a Register/Login link in the nav bar.
 Clicking this leads me to the appropriate registration or sign in pages and enable me to register and sign in.
   * 1.3 As a logged in user, I am notified when I am logged in and I see a logout link in the nav which enables me to click sign out which logs me out.
   * 1.4 As a user I can view the Home link in the header, as well as the website logo, and clicking both will bring me to the homepage.
   * 1.5 As a user I can click the ‘Share Recipe’ nav link which brings me to the recipe posting page where I am able to create a post.
   * 1.6 As a user I can click the ‘Random Recipe’ link which takes me to the page where a new random recipe is displayed each time I visit it.
-  * 1.7 As a user if I encounter an error on the site, I will be navigated to the applicable error pages.
+  * 1.7 As a user if I encounter an error on the site, an applicable error message will be shown.

 **Feature 2.
 Home page which contains the recipe list**